aerogear/graphback/docs/plugins/graphback-client.md

 Plugin allows to create files in many formats to suit needs of your application.

-Please reffer to ts-apollo-fullstack app for fully functional example: https://github.com/aerogear/graphback/tree/master/templates/ts-apollo-fullstack
+Please refer to ts-apollo-fullstack app for fully functional example: https://github.com/aerogear/graphback/tree/master/templates/ts-apollo-fullstack

 ## Plugin Config